openspending/community.openspending.org/resources/osi/appendix-open-budgets-open-data.md

 ---
-title: "Appendix: Putting the Open Data Into Open Budgets"
+title: "Putting the Open Data Into Open Budgets"
 layout: osi
 ---